tombolaltd/schema-utils/README.md

 ## API

-When using the API directly, the main entry point  is the `serve` function, which is the default export of the module.
+When using the API directly, the main entry point is the `validate` function, which is the default export of the module.

 ```js